andysworkshop/stm32plus/INSTALL.md

 Prerequisites
 -------------

 * A compatible arm-none-eabi toolchain.
-I currently support the Mentor Graphics (formerly CodeSourcery) _Sourcery G++ Lite_ and [ARM launchpad](https://launchpad.net/gcc-arm-embedded) toolchains.
+I prefer the [ARM launchpad](https://launchpad.net/gcc-arm-embedded) toolchain because it supports the hardware FPU in the F4 series.
+I can also confirm that the Mentor Graphics (formerly CodeSourcery) _Sourcery G++ Lite_ toolchain preferred in previous stm32plus releases still works as long as you don't require the hardware FPU.
 Download the most recent EABI version, install it on your system and ensure that it's in your path by attempting to execute one of the commands:

 		$ arm-none-eabi-g++
 		arm-none-eabi-g++.exe: no input files